 The most common cause of user frustration happens when it’s not clear what to do next.
-Some tasks are not so self-explanatory, but designers are often too close to it to notice.
+Some tasks are not so self-explanatory, but UI and UX designers are often too close to it to notice.
 Luckily, some instructional text — even just a line or two — can solve the problem.

 For the same reason, error messages are useful too.
 While users may not like seeing them, they still need to know what happened and how it can be corrected.

-For new products, you can try an MVP (minimum viable product).
+For startups, you can try an MVP (minimum viable product).
 Even if the product starts out with some inconsistencies, your team can iron them out one by one over time once you start receiving feedback.